-Congratulations to Erika London Bocknek, Ph.D., a postdoctoral research fellow in the Women and Infants Mental Health Program in the Department of Psychiatry, who is the 2012 recipient of the Todd Ouida Clinical Scholar Award.
-These awards are designed to further the work of outstanding young researchers working in childhood anxiety and depression.
+Congratulations to Ellen Barrett-Becker, Ph.D., a postdoctoral psychology resident in the Department of Psychiatry, who is the 2013 recipient of the Todd Ouida Clinical Scholar Award.
+The Ouida awards are designed to further the work of outstanding young researchers working in childhood anxiety and depression.
 Barrett-Becker’s research focuses primarily on the role of trauma and [...]

 Howard Shevrin, Ph.D., Professor Emeritus was recently awarded fellow status in the Association for Psychological Science in recognition of his sustained outstanding contributions to the advancement of psychological science.

 Linas Bieliauskas, Ph.D., Associate Professor of Psychology, Departments of Psychiatry and Psychology, wins the 2010 Russell J. Bent Award for Distinguished Service and Contributions to the American Board of Professional Psychology.

 Robert A. Zucker, Ph.D., Director of the Addiction Research Center (UMARC) and the Substance Abuse Section to receive highest award for research on alcohol use, abuse

 Mary Heitzeg, Ph.D., a research scientist in the Substance Abuse Section Addiction Research Center was recently awarded the 2010 National Institute on Drug Abuse (NIDA) Early Career Investigator Award for her work exploring impulse control, reward, and risk as neuroimaging markers of vulnerability to substance abuse.

 Maria Muzik, M.D., M.S., Assistant Professor in the Department of Psychiatry, receives MICHR Funding Award